Modernizing Stormwater Permit Inspections with Mobile Applications

 This map will be shown on a dashboard along with a list of permits that need reinspections.
 I plan to create a link to Survey123 from the dashboard.
 If an inspector sees a reinspection assigned to them, they can zoom to the point in the dashboard and access Survey123 to perform the inspection.
 This will improve the workflow and prevent reinspections from being overlooked.
 Like the other changes, engineering staff have been involved.
 They review the dashboard and provide feedback.
 A couple of refinements still need to be made and then staff will begin using it.

-I plan to evaluate Workforce for ArcGIS, as it may improve our current workflow.
+I plan to evaluate ArcGIS Workforce, as it may improve our current workflow.
 I'll be reaching out to Esri again.
 If you're not talking to your Esri representative, you are missing out!
 The reps do a good job of supporting end users, providing advice and resources.
 Esri helps make it easy.